Reviewed 13th February 2024

 The same applies to certain other professions as mentioned earlier.
 It is understandable if you are working with money or sensitive information, that an employer would not take on somebody with personal financial difficulties.
 As far as other jobs are concerned, it should not be an issue.

 Contact one of our professional Insolvency Practitioners at Scotland Debt Solutions for more information, and to book a confidential consultation free-of-charge.
 We operate from five offices around Scotland, and have vast experience of the Trust Deed system.
+By taking out a trust deed with Scotland Debt Solutions, we can help stop the phone calls and letters from those you owe money to.
+We will take responsibility for liaising with your creditors and letting them you that you have entered into a Trust Deed, and that all future communication must go through us.

 Our Scottish based team can help advise you on your debt problems.